Deathshead Hawk Atropos 15 Eggs

 Deathshead Hawkmoth Acheronia atropos

 Everyone’s favourite.
 In a massive operation most booked orders have now been supplied, and we can now supply new orders.
 An extreme rarity, migrating to Britain from Africa.
 Occasionally the larvae are found in potato fields but that’s if you are lucky and these days with modern machinery the chances of larvae being found are even more remote.
-Due to travel restrictions there is a world shortage of Deathshead in captivity, but our breeders now have superb wild stock, which is being very productive.
+There is a world shortage of Deathshead in captivity, but our breeders now have superb wild stock, which is being very productive.
 Orders for pupae will be supplied this summer, as well as eggs and larvae now.

 The duration of the egg stage is just a few days, and the larvae grow probably twice as fast as our native hawkmoth larvae, completing their life cycle in as little as 4-6 weeks in summer temperatures.
 These larvae will produce another generation of moths within weeks of pupation, but you can keep them cool in the winter months, and have them emerge in spring.